 Interview and Interrogation: A Training Guide For Law Enforcement Officers

 A course breaks down into domains, and each domain into skills.
-Click any skill to see what it teaches and the mistake trainees most often make.
+Click any skill card below to expand it and see what it teaches, the source quotes from the manual, and the mistake trainees most often make.

 Preparation & Planning